California Sustainability Alliance

-The California Sustainability Alliance is an organization funded by the California IOUs, to facilitate discussions between various industries on the issues of resource sustainability.
-The Alliance was set up in 2008 to help California meet its goals in facing Climate change in the State, in relation to energy, resources and the environment.
+The California Sustainability Alliance is an organization founded by the California IOUs, to facilitated discussions between various industries on the issues of resource sustainability.
+The Alliance was set up in 2008 to help California meet its goals in facing Climate change in the State, in relation to energy, resources, and the environment.
 Efforts are directed at increasing and accelerating sustainable measures and strategies.
 The Alliance specifically focuses on energy efficiency, climate action, “smart growth” principles, renewable energy development, water-use efficiency, waste management, and transportation management within California.

 Function

 The Alliance's main functions include sharing and developing toolkits, resources and pilot programs that aid in the planning and implementation of sustainability initiatives within California.
 These tools and resources include: